Constantine the Great: In the East

 Constantine received a formal education at Diocletian's court, where he learned Latin literature, Greek, and philosophy.
 The cultural environment in Nicomedia was open, fluid, and socially mobile; in it, Constantine could mix with intellectuals both pagan and Christian.
 He may have attended the lectures of Lactantius, a Christian scholar of Latin in the city.
 Because Diocletian did not completely trust Constantius—none of the Tetrarchs fully trusted their colleagues—Constantine was held as something of a hostage, a tool to ensure Constantius' best behavior.
 Constantine was nonetheless a prominent member of the court: he fought for Diocletian and Galerius in Asia and served in a variety of tribunates; he campaigned against barbarians on the Danube in 296 and fought the Persians under Diocletian in Syria in 297, as well as under Galerius in Mesopotamia in 298–299.
-By late 305, he had become a tribune of the first order, a tribunus ordinis primi.
+By late 305, according to some, he had become a tribune of the first order, a tribunus ordinis primi.

 Constantine had returned to Nicomedia from the eastern front by the spring of 303, in time to witness the beginnings of Diocletian's "Great Persecution", the most severe persecution of Christians in Roman history.
 In late 302, Diocletian and Galerius sent a messenger to the oracle of Apollo at Didyma with an inquiry about Christians.
-Constantine could recall his presence at the palace when the messenger returned, when Diocletian accepted his court's demands for universal persecution.
-On 23 February 303, Diocletian ordered the destruction of Nicomedia's new church, condemned its scriptures to the flames, and had its treasures seized.
+Constantine could recall his presence at the palace when the messenger returned and Diocletian accepted the imperial court's demands for universal persecution.
+On 23 February 303, Diocletian ordered the destruction of Nicomedia s new church, condemned its scriptures to the flames, and had its treasures seized.
 In the months that followed, churches and scriptures were destroyed, Christians were deprived of official ranks, and priests were imprisoned.
 It is unlikely that Constantine played any role in the persecution.
 In his later writings, he attempted to present himself as an opponent of Diocletian's "sanguinary edicts" against the "Worshippers of God", but nothing indicates that he opposed it effectively at the time.
 Although no contemporary Christian challenged Constantine for his inaction during the persecutions, it remained a political liability throughout his life.